 However, I have one word of warning.
 These do not keep well for more than a day or so.
 Since I made several batches I tested a few methods of prolonging them.
-The best method I found was to layer a slice of sandwich bread in the bottom of the jar or container that you are storing them in, and layer the cookies on top.
-The current batch is going on day 4 and is still edible and delicious.
-They are a crisp little cookies to start out with.
-But they get chewier the longer they sit.
-This isn’t a bad thing.
-It’s almost like having two different cookies.Anyway, I made these for a party, and I made them all the night before and they were in perfect form the following evening so making them in advance by a day or so is totally fine.
+The best method I found was to layer a slice of sandwich bread in the bottom of an airtight container that you are storing them in, and layer the cookies on top.
+This week, Cookie week is sponsored by Nielsen-Massey Fine Vanillas & Flavors, They are giving one winner a set of their pure flavors: 2-oz each of Orange, Lemon, Peppermint, Almond, Chocolate, Coffee, Rose Water, and Orange Blossom Water.

 Here’s how to make Gingerbread Crinkle Cookies